Rajpratik71/linux-manPages/ischroot.md

        --help Print a usage message on standard output and exit successfully.

        --version
-              Print  version information on standard output and exit success‐ fully.
+              Print version information on standard output and exit successfully.

 BUGS
        On GNU/Linux, chroot detection is not possible when not root.
 This works correctly on GNU/Hurd and GNU/kFreeBSD.

 Debian                                                                                        30 May 2011                                                                                  ISCHROOT(1)